cemakpolat/gotutorials-codes/chapter-13/README.md

-Okay, let's create a project that demonstrates the use of reflection in Go.
+## Project: Dynamic Struct Printer with Reflection

 This project will implement a simple data printer that can dynamically print the fields of any struct, including nested structs, using reflection.
 This will showcase how to inspect struct types and values at runtime.

-**Project: Dynamic Struct Printer with Reflection**

 This project will create a command-line tool that:

 1. Accepts a struct as input (defined in the code).
 2. Uses reflection to iterate through the fields of the struct, including nested structs.